 - How do I notify the Bureau of my change of address?

-- If I lost my alarm company license or it was destroyed or damaged, how do I obtain a duplicate?
+- If I lost my ACO license or it was destroyed or damaged, how do I obtain a duplicate?

 - The name/address was misspelled on my license.
 Is there a fee for a new one?

-- Can an Alarm Company Operator use a post office box for an address?
+- Can an ACO license use a post office box for an address?

-- What forms are required to open a branch office?
+- How do you open a branch office?
 Is there a fee?

-- Is an out-of-state alarm company licensee or the licensee's qualified manager required to have a continuous presence in California?
+- Is an out-of-state ACO licensee or the licensee's qualified manager required to have a continuous presence in California?

 Yes.
-The California Alarm Company Act (BPC 7594.5) requires an alarm company to be operated under the active control and management in this state by an alarm company operator licensee, if he or she is the qualified manager for the license, or the licensee's qualified manager.
+The California Alarm Company Act (Business and Professions Code Section 7594.510 requires an alarm company to be operated under the active control and management, in this state, by an ACO licensee, if he or she is the qualified manager for the license, or the licensee's qualified manager.
 In order to ensure compliance with the provisions of the Alarm Company Act, it is necessary for the licensee, if he or she is the qualified manager for the licensee, or the licensee's qualified manager to maintain a continuous presence in the business office in the State of California.